yukibtc/keechain/README.md

 ## Description

-KeeChain is a Bitcoin CLI application to transform your old computer to a signing device.
+KeeChain is a Bitcoin CLI application to transform your old **offline** computer in a Signing Device (aka Hardware Wallet).

-⚠️ For better security, use only on **OFFLINE** devices! ⚠️

 ## Features